elliotkendall/mille-ai/README.md

 * **playerPlayed(player, move)**
     Called whenever a player makes a move, including yourself.
 Return value is ignored.
 See below for more information about Player objects.

+* **handEnded(scoreSummary)**
+    Called when a hand is complete.
+The score summary is just a big multi-line text string suitable to be printed for human consuption.
+    Unless you want to do some end-of-hand processing in your AI, you probably don't need to implement this.

 * **playCoupFourre(attackCard, gameState)**
     Decide whether or not to coup fourre an attack card being played on your